Children's Hospital is part of the UPMC family.

 Rich Goldberg, his dad, was there.
 “I went over to him,” says Rich, “and he was curled up, complaining that he couldn’t breath.
 He said he had a pain in his stomach, so, I lifted up his shirt expecting to see a bruise or some bleeding.
 But, there weren’t any marks at all.
 I assumed that he just got the wind knocked out of him.”

 But Harrison’s pain worsened, and the Goldbergs called an ambulance.
-The seriousness of Harrison’s injury did not become apparent until a short time later when he was examined in the emergency room at Children’s Hospital.
+The seriousness of Harrison’s injury did not become apparent until a short time later when he was examined in the emergency room at UPMC Children's Hospital of Pittsburgh.

-Harrison’s mother, Emily Goldberg, explains, “Within five minutes of being in the emergency room, Dr. [Henri] Ford (the director of the Benedum Pediatric Trauma Program at Children’s) told us that Harrison needed emergency surgery.
+Harrison’s mother, Emily Goldberg, explains, “Within five minutes of being in the emergency room, Dr. [Henri] Ford (the director of the Benedum Pediatric Trauma Program at UPMC Children's Hospital) told us that Harrison needed emergency surgery.
 His abdomen was filling up with blood and something needed to be done immediately.
 During surgery they found a severe liver laceration.
 It had been punctured internally.”

 Harrison was in a life-threatening situation.
 The surgical team needed to stop the bleeding, so they packed his abdomen and then medically induced a coma for 48 hours to keep him motionless.
 Harrison’s condition had to stabilize so doctors could perform a second operation to repair his damaged liver.

 “If they could stop the bleeding within 48 hours, they expected Harrison to have a full recovery.
 Those were two long days,” Rich explains.
 When surgeons went back in, they were able to make the needed repairs and found no damage to any of Harrison’s other organs.